I Was Bitten by My Neighbor’s Dog. What Can I Do?

 New Jersey law has a statute of limitations of two years from the date of the incident for you to file a claim.
 As such, it is essential that you contact a knowledgeable personal injury lawyer right away.
 Cases filed after the two years have expired are often dismissed.

-After You Are Bitten
+After You Are Bitten by a Dog

 If you have been bitten, there are certain steps you should take immediately.
 The first is to contact the police and seek immediate medical care.
 The police will investigate the matter and find out whether the dog has had all of its vaccinations.
 Knowing whether the dog is up to date on its vaccinations will impact the medical treatment you receive.
 Even after your initial medical treatment, however, you may still not fully understand the extent of your injuries or scarring.
-You may not fully know, for example, how your scars will look as they heal, whether your nerves or ligaments were injured, whether your wound will become infected, whether you will have resulting emotional trauma and whether you may need surgery to improve your appearance.
+You may not fully know, for example, how your scars will look as they heal.
+Or, whether your nerves or ligaments were injured, whether your wound will become infected, whether you will have resulting emotional trauma and whether you may need surgery to improve your appearance.
 This sense of unknowing is especially true for psychological damage, or PTSD which occurs after many dog bites, especially with young children.

 Seek Expert Legal Advice for Your Dog Bite Claim